nasa/CompDam_DGD/readme.md

 Relevant single element tests are named starting with `test_C3D8R_fiberCompression_FKT`.

 ### Friction
-Friction is modeled on the damaged fraction of the cross-sectional area of DGD cracks using the approach of [Alfano and Sacco (2006)](https://doi.org/10.1002/nme.1728).
+Friction is modeled on the damaged fraction of the cross-sectional area of matrix cracks and delaminations using the approach of [Alfano and Sacco (2006)](https://doi.org/10.1002/nme.1728).
 The coefficient of friction *&mu;* must be defined to account for friction on the failed crack surface.

 The amount of sliding which has taken place in the longitudinal and transverse directions are stored in state variables `CDM_slide1` and `CDM_slide2`, respectively.